 This paper is organized as follows.
 In Section 2, we discuss the case study design, the systems under study, and the data extraction process.
 We also give a brief overview of the Chrome code review process.
-In Section 3, we replicate and reproduce McIntosh et al.'s (Mcintosh et al. 2016) study, describe the model construction, results, and discussion.
+In Section 3, we replicate and reproduce McIntosh et al.'s [51] study, describe the model construction, results, and discussion.
 In Section 4, we describe BNs and discuss the findings from these models.
 Threats to validity are discussed in Section 5.
 The final section concludes the paper and suggests future work.
-Our replication package including our data and scripts is publicly available (Replication package 2018).
+Our replication package including our data and scripts is publicly available [1].

-2 Case Study Design and Data
+2 Case study design and data